Mouri199/Mouri199/README.md

 ### Hi there 👋, Shanjida Moury
 #### Web Developer
 <h3 align="start">A passionate frontend developer from Bangladesh</h3>
-An enthusiastic learner, a business graduate in Finance but a passionate Coder (programmer) by choice.
-Dedicated front end web developer skilled in HTML/HTML5, CSS/CSS3/, JavaScript and Bootstrap.
-Besides I do work as Virtual Assistant for Communication, Data Entry, Data Research, Copy-Paste, B2B Lead Generation, LinkedIn Lead Generation, PDF to MS-Word/Excel and Social Media Management.
-Client satisfaction is my first priority.
-I always look forward to learn new things that boosts my skill as well as confidence.
-I am self motivated, hard worker and good listener, versatile and fit in solo or team.
-In past time I go for travelling and do listen music.

 <br>
 Skills: HTML/HTML5, CSS/CSS3/, JavaScript and Bootstrap, MS Office